janko/janko.io/_posts/2016-07-11-shrine-meets-transloadit.md

 storage configuration.
 For best user experience you can even put the requests to Transloadit into a [background job].

-If you want to see how it all fits together, I created a [demo app] showcasing shrine-transloadit, which is a good starting point for anyone wanting to add Transloadit to their Ruby applications.
+If you want to see how it all fits together, I created a [demo app] using shrine-transloadit, which is a good starting point for anyone wanting to add Transloadit to their Ruby applications.
 For any additional information head out to the **[shrine-transloadit]** GitHub respository.